RehanSaeed/rehansaeed.github.io/content/posts/2021/css-general-rules-of-thumb/index.md

 }
 ```

+## !important

+If you are using `!important` in your CSS, you are probably doing the wrong thing.
+It's usually used to force a particular style because a developer couldn't get the style to be applied in other ways that they tried.
+What you need to do instead is understand [CSS Specificity](https://css-tricks.com/specifics-on-css-specificity/).
+The problem you are having is probably because you have some styles elsewhere which are far too specific and are taking precedence.
+If you make these styles less specific, then should not need to use `!important`, except [in a few cases](https://css-tricks.com/when-using-important-is-the-right-choice/).

 ## CSS Code Style

 Keeping your CSS organised can help make reading it easier for yourself and others.
 Code style is a very subjective topic and everyone has their own opinions.
 I talk more about this [here](/system-for-grouping-and-sorting-css-properties/).